soaapp/genai-assessment/README.md

 8. If this was a PROD-like scenario, I'd also look into adding caching so that duplicate requests/tasks can be very quickly retrieved without the "agent logic" being required again
 9. Would also be beneficial to add some telemetry around the "agent" and its tools.
 Which tools were called the most, how did the agent handle requests, etc...
 10. Simple add: I'd implement a slightly more robust "tracing" logic.
 Maybe even just use an extended logging class so I can easily count the "steps" and have a logger object.
 (I can also use the Python default logging library)
+11. If this was a PROD level environment with heavy traffic + volume and a true LLM endpoint being hit (or locally deployed on-prem) I'd implement caching as well for increased response time and reduced API requests.

 ## Time Spent